huggingface/diffusers/docs/source/en/using-diffusers/kandinsky.md

 <Tip warning={true}>

 Kandinsky 2.1 and 2.2 usage is very similar!
-The only difference is Kandinsky 2.2 no longer accepts `prompt` as an input when decoding the latents.
+The only difference is Kandinsky 2.2 doesn't accept `prompt` as an input when decoding the latents.
 Instead, Kandinsky 2.2 only accepts `image_embeds` during decoding.

 </Tip>